MuViCo/MuViCo/documentation/userguide.md

 2. **Select the screen**

-   - Choose a screen from 1 to 4 where the new image or video element will be placed.
+   - Choose a screen from 1 up to 8 where the new image or video element will be placed.
-   - Choose screen 5 for audio elements.
+   - Choose the highest screen number for audio elements.

-3. **Select the index**
+3. **Select the frame**

-   - The index determines the element's position on the selected screen.
+   - The frame determines the element's position on the selected screen.
-   - The default index will be the first available index on the selected screen.
+   - The default frame will be the first available frame on the selected screen.
-   - You can choose any index between 0-100.
+   - You can choose any frame between 0 up to the highest in your project (max 100).

 4. **Name the new element**